Our Alumni & Community

 I learnt how important it is to listen to people and how the generations that are coming have more to say about everything, they have an opinion about everything.
 I would say I learnt how important it is to take into consideration how generations can differ and maybe to try to be more I would say respectful for each person and give them the opportunity they deserve, to avoid different kinds of conflicts and clashes because I think this is what I think we encounter in everyday life so this was a valuable lesson to me – how to maybe react with less ‘me in my mind’ and more of the one I am speaking to or who is speaking to me.

-TFM Festival Online Master on Degrowth
+TFM Festival Master's in Degrowth

 Testimonials